X1L3F/ESP32-CAN-Shield/README.md

 ![plot](Images/AdvancedSettings.png)

-For independent usage of the Connector application outside of a Python interpreter, it was compiled with PyInstaller into a ConnectorApplication.exe for Windows.
+For independent usage of the Connector application outside of a Python interpreter, it was compiled with PyInstaller into a ConnectorApp.exe for Windows.
 The .exe file is designed to support 1080p and 2k screen resolutions.

 #### Simulation